 by Jeanne W. Ross, Peter Weill, David Robertson

 The book is for those who want to learn more about the enterprise architecture and to understand interrelations between the business and the nature of solutions for it.
-The authors’ overview of the company’s business and its connection to IT inside the company will allow you to understand why the choice is made in favor of this or that solution, and also how to arrange IT processes so that they work for business.
+The authors’ overview of the company’s business and its connection to IT inside the company allows you to understand why the choice is made in favor of this or that solution, and also how to arrange IT processes so that they work for business.

 🥉Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems